awsdocs/aws-lambda-developer-guide/doc_source/with-cloudtrail-example.md

    $ aws lambda get-policy --function-name function-name
    ```

-## Step 6: Configuring Notifications on an Amazon S3 Bucket<a name="with-cloudtrail-example-configure-event-source-add-notif-config"></a>
+## Step 6: Configuring notifications on an Amazon S3 bucket<a name="with-cloudtrail-example-configure-event-source-add-notif-config"></a>

 To request that Amazon S3 publishes object\-created events to Lambda, add a notification configuration to the S3 bucket\.
 In the configuration, you specify the following:
 + Event type – Any event types that create objects\.